Elafius

+Etymology

-Elafius is a name of Greek origin (elaphos='deer') which in this period was best recorded from the South of Gaul.
+Elafius is a name of Greek origin (elaphos='deer') which in this period was best recorded from the South of Gaul.Breeze, A (2002) ELAPHUS THE BRITON, St GERMANUS, AND BEDE in The Journal of Theological Studies, NEW SERIES, Vol. 53, No. 2 (OCTOBER 2002), pp. 554-557.

-Doubtful historicity
+Doubtful Historicity

+The Vita Germani is not a historical source that Chadwick cannot necessarily verify in every detail.

+The historicity remained unquestioned for 1,400 years until Chadwick's struggles with Catholicism casting doubt on its historicity.

-The Vita Germani is not a historical source that we can necessarily trust in every detail.
-Nora K. Chadwick quoted Constantius himself : “So many years have passed it is difficult to recover the facts from the silence in which they are buried”.
-Edward Arthur Thompson emphasised how poorly informed Constantius seems to have been about Germanus’s British visit compared to his activities in Gaul and Italy.
+Nora K. Chadwick quoted Constantius himself: "So many years have passed it is difficult to recover the facts from the silence in which they are buried".
+Edward Arthur Thompson emphasised how poorly informed Constantius seems to have been about Germanus's British visit compared to his activities in Gaul and Italy.
+(Especially if a critical doubting author is fully unable to recognize humility and true intention of the heart because of their bursting pride.)
 Meanwhile, Professor Ian S. Wood has interpreted Constantius' account of Germanus's two British expeditions as in large part 'allegorical' rather than factual.
 This applies especially to the story told about Elafius where the curing of his son symbolises the spiritual cure that Germanus is bringing to Britain by cleansing it of the Pelagian heresy.
-It actually forms a direct parallel with the curing of the blind girl, described as having taken place on Germanus's first visit.
+It forms a direct parallel with the curing of the blind girl, described as having taken place on Germanus's first visit.